 Figure 1.

-A spectrum of cellular descriptions.
-From left to right.
+A spectrum of cellular descriptions (from left to right).
 Networks help reveal and convey the relationships between components of a biological system.
 Different levels of information can be represented using a network.
 At an abstract level, a network can denote associations between various nodes.
 More details, such as excitatory and inhibitory regulatory relationships, can then be layered on top of this basic network.
-As additional information about the nodes and the relationships between them is added, the network begins to resemble the real world entity it models.
+As additional information about the nodes and the relationships between them is added, the network begins to resemble the real-world entity it models.
 For example, the addition of 3D structural information and temporal dynamics onto a network of molecular machine components leads it to more closely resemble the molecular machine itself.

 Figure 2.

 Intuitions guide visualizations of a complex hairball.
-A mechanistic network with multiple kinds of edges (protein-protein interactions, metabolic reactions, transcription regulations, etc.) forms an ultimate hairball (left).
+A mechanistic network with multiple kinds of edges (protein–protein interactions, metabolic reactions, transcription regulations, etc.) forms an ultimate hairball (left).
 The hairball is then visualized by scaling the size of nodes by the degree of genes (right).
-The red nodes are essential, and the blue nodes are loss-of-function tolerant.
-The network layout was generated by Vaja Liluashvili and Zeynep H Gümüş, using iCAVE (V. Liluashvili).
+The red nodes are essential and the blue nodes are loss-of-function tolerant.
+Vaja Liluashvili and Zeynep H Gümüş generated the network layout using iCAVE (V. Liluashvili).

 Figure 3.

 Comparison between the hierarchical organizations in social networks versus biological networks illustrates design principles of biological networks.
-The hierarchical organization in biological networks resembles the chain of command in human society, like in military context.
+The hierarchical organization in biological networks resembles the chain of command in human society, e.g., in the context of the military.
 The top panel shows a conventional autocratic military hierarchy.
 The structure is intrinsically vulnerable in the sense that if a bottleneck agent (star) is disrupted, information propagation breaks down.
 The introduction of cross-links (blue) avoids the potential problem (middle panel) because the private at the bottom can then take commands from two different superiors above.
 The bottom panel shows the hierarchical organization of a biological network, with the existence of cross-links between pathways.
-These observations reflect a democratic hierarchy as opposite to an autocratic organization.
+These observations reflect a democratic hierarchy as opposed to an autocratic organization.

 Figure 4.

 Interdisciplinary network comparison.
-A lot of papers have addressed the similarity and difference between biological networks (circle) and networks in social/technological systems (squares) such as (Albert et al., 2013; Barabasi, 2007; Clauset et al., 2008; Hase et al., 2009; Horvath and Dong, 2008; Kashtan and Alon, 2005; Keeling and Eames, 2005; Lok, 2002; Pang and Maslov, 2013; Solé and Valverde, 2004; Wang et al., 2003).
-Here we represent all these comparison in the form of a network, where an edge associated with references represents a network comparison in a specific context (color).
-Moreover, these comparisons can take place in terms of abstract approaches where formalism is used equivalently in two domains (dotted lines) or mechanistic approaches where one only seeks analogy between disciplines (solid lines).
+A lot of papers have addressed the similarity and difference between biological networks (circle) and networks in social/technological systems (squares) (Albert et al., 2013; Barabasi, 2007; Clauset et al., 2008; Hase et al., 2009; Horvath and Dong, 2008; Kashtan and Alon, 2005; Keeling and Eames, 2005; Lok, 2002; Pang and Maslov, 2013; Solé and Valverde, 2004; Wang et al., 2003).
+Here we represent all of these comparisons in the form of a network where an edge associated with references represents a network comparison in a specific context (color).
+Moreover, these comparisons can take place in terms of abstract approaches where formalism is used equivalently in two domains (dotted lines) or mechanistic approaches where one only seeks analogies between disciplines (solid lines).

 Box.
 Network terminology